stevebeer/openvpn-server/README.md

 Shell script to set up Raspberry Pi (TM) as a VPN server using the free, open-source OpenVPN software.
 Includes templates of the necessary configuration files for easy editing prior to installation, as well as a script for easily generating client .ovpn profiles after setting up the server.
-Based on the ReadWrite tutorial 'Building A Raspberry Pi VPN' by Lauren Orsini (see sources 1 and 2 at the bottom of this Readme).

 To follow this guide and use the script to setup OpenVPN, you will need to have a Raspberry Pi Model B or later with an ethernet port, an SD or microSD